ariga/atlas/doc/md/knowledge/postgres/serial-columns.md

  c3     | bigint   | not null | nextval('t_c3_seq'::regclass)
 ```

-As you can see, each serial column was created as non-nullable integer with a default value set to next sequence
+As you can see, each serial column was created as non-nullable integer with a default value set to the next sequence
 value.

 :::info